pylon/alexa_request_verifier/README.md

 # AlexaRequestVerifier

 ## Description
-The Pylon Alexa Request Verifier is an updated fork of [an older request verification library](https://github.com/grahac/alexa_request_verifier) that appears to be abandoned.
+The Pylon Alexa Request Verifier is an updated fork of [Charlie Graham's](https://github.com/grahac/alexa_request_verifier) library.
 As of June 28, 2018, Amazon switched to using their own certificate authority to sign requests, a change which broke this library.
 This updated version fixes that issue, along with bringing the library up to Elixir 1.6.

-This version also adds a new feature: the ability to verify an incoming request with a single function call instead of using the library's functionality as a `Plug`.
-To verify requests this way, follow steps 1-3 of the installation instructions below, but instead of installing the request verifier in your request pipeline, call this function using the incoming requests's connection:
+This version also adds a new feature: the ability to verify an incoming request with a single function call instead of registering the verifier as part of the request pipeline.
+To verify requests this way, follow steps 1-3 of the installation instructions below, but instead of performing step 4, call this function using the incoming request's connection:

 ```elixir
 AlexaRequestVerifier.verify_request(conn)